Darkgenes/encryptor_challenge_1_alura/README.md

 ## 4. Uso || Usage:

 Primero debes escribir en el apartado "Ingrese su texto aquí" (recordando que este no permitirá letras mayúsculas y en caso de caracteres especiales se enviará un mensaje diciendo que esto no es posible y se reiniciará la página).
-Usa el bóton "Encriptar" para poder realizar la encriptación y el botón "Desencriptar" para la desencriptación.
-Luego verás reflejado el resultado en el cuadro texto derecho.
+Usa el botón "Encriptar" para poder realizar la encriptación y el botón "Desencriptar" para la desencriptación.
+Luego verás reflejado el resultado en el cuadro texto derecho. || First you must type in the "Enter your text here" section (remembering that this will not allow capital letters and in case of special characters a message will be sent saying that this is not possible and the page will be restarted).
+Use the "Encrypt" button to perform the encryption and the "Decrypt" button for decryption.
+You will then see the result reflected in the right text box.

-Después, puedes decidir si borrar el texto resultante con el botón "borrar" o copiar este texto con el botón "copiar".
+Después, puedes decidir si borrar el texto resultante con el botón "borrar" o copiar este texto con el botón "copiar". || Afterwards, you can decide whether to delete the resulting text with the "delete" button or copy this text with the "copy" button.

 <p align = "right">(<a href = "#readme-top">back to top</a>)</p>